 As part of the Church of England’s on-going support for local credit unions, the diocese is encouraging parishes to consider how they can highlight the services of credit unions to their local community.

-There are now three community banks and community hubs within the diocese with three more planned for early 2016.
+Community banks and hubs now operate in five parishes.
 All rely on the generosity of volunteers to enable them to open throughout the week.
 Read more »

 Open to all primary-school aged children in Kent, the Kent is Delicious Cookery Competition is easy for any primary or junior school, home-school group, or Rainbow, Cub or Scout pack to get involved with.
 Read more »